MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/tailwind-migration-rehost-server-replication.md

   - Backup administrators
   - Server administrators
   - Identity administrators
-  - Application owners (frontend and backend applications)
+  - Application owners (front-end and back-end applications)
   - Microsoft Support
   - Partners (if available)
 - A soak test after the cutover of the application to Azure.
-During the soak period, if any issues arise, then Tailwind must execute the rollback plan.
+During the soak period, if any issues arise, then Tailwind Traders must execute the rollback plan.
 After the soak period has expired, the application can't be rolled back.

 ### Technical: Pre-migration